Martha Black: Biography

 Martha was born in on February 24, 1866 in Chicago, Illinois to George and Susan Munger.
 Of the five children her mother had over four years, Martha was the only one to survive.
 She was followed by two younger siblings, George Jr. and Belle.
 Her father lost his laundry business in the Great Chicago Fire, but started over with great success, affording Black a comfortable, upper-class childhood.
 She was educated at Saint Mary's College in Indiana, a school operated by the Sisters of the Holy Cross.

 Martha married Will Purdy in 1887.
 Together the couple raised two sons, Warren and Donald.
 Martha and Will made plans to join the Klondike Gold Rush in 1899, but Will backed out, departing instead for Hawaii.
 Martha did not join Will in Hawaii, choosing to travel to the Klondike with her brother in 1898.

 In 1898 she crossed the Chilkoot Pass into Canada, heading for the gold rush in the Klondike.
 She travelled with a party funded by her father and led by Captain Edward Spencer.
 The group, which included her brother George Jr. and cousin Harry Peachy, arrived in Dawson City by boat on August 5.
 They built a log cabin where she gave birth to her and Will's third son, Lyman, on January 31, 1899.

 Martha returned home to Chicago, and returned again to the Klondike in 1900.
 She earned a living by staking gold mining claims and running a sawmill and a gold ore-crushing plant.
-In 1904, she married George Black, who later became Commissioner of the Yukon from 1912–1916.
+In 1904, she married George Black, who later became Commissioner of the Yukon from 1912–1916 and Yukon MP.

-In the 1935 federal election, she was elected for the riding of Yukon as an Independent Conservative taking the place of her ill husband.
+In the 1935 federal election, she was elected for the riding of Yukon as an Independent Conservative, taking the place of her ill husband.
 She was the second woman ever to be elected to the House of Commons of Canada.

 She published an autobiography, My Seventy Years, in 1938.
 This work was subsequently updated and republished in her lifetime as My Ninety Years and later further updated posthumously and republished in 1998 as Martha Black: Her Story from the Dawson Gold Fields to the Halls of Parliament.

 Black died October 31, 1957, in Whitehorse, at the age of 91.
 She was buried in the city's Pioneer Cemetery.